SBSP to contest BMC polls in alliance with Shiv Sena (Uddhav Balasaheb Thackeray): Rajbhar | Politics

 SBSP to contest BMC polls in alliance with Shiv Sena (Uddhav Balasaheb Thackeray): Rajbhar

-SBSP chief Om Prakash Rajbhar on Wednesday said his party will contest the Brihanmumbai Municipal Corporation elections in Maharashtra in alliance with the Shiv Sena Uddhav Balasaheb Thackeray.
+SBSP chief Om Prakash Rajbhar on Wednesday said he will contest the Brihanmumbai Municipal Corporation elections in Maharashtra in alliance with the Shiv Sena Uddhav Balasaheb Thackeray.
 Discussions were held with Thackeray regarding the Brihanmumbai Municipal Corporation BMC elections to be held in Maharashtra, Rajbhar told PTI.

 - Country: